JudoboyAlex/find_restaurants_react_redux/answers_to_technical_questions.md

 * Add form validation logic where if a user inputs return no result, create a pop up message that indicates there were nothing returned.
 * I would consider using Next.js to make sure my contents are crawled by google bots, which improves SEO.
 * I would definitely style the app better such as adding image of restaurant to the each resturant detial card by retrieving photos from "photo_url" api end point.
+* I would add more unit testing on components and redux.

 ## 2.What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.